Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-Out of the box \acp{MAB} are mainly used to decide which are the best channel widths to be used when no further information, neither from the network nor from the user requirements, is considered, and the goal is to maximize WLAN performance \cite{karmakar2019learning,khan2019interactive,kanemasa2021dynamic}.
-Then, when traffic loads are also a parameter to be taken into account, as well as other performance metrics such as delay and throughput, \ac{DRL} techniques are considered \cite{qi2020on-demand,luo2020learning}.
-Lastly, \ac{SL} techniques are also used to predict future states \cite{wilhelmi2021machine,karmakar2020smartbond} and so be able to react in advance in case when predicted values are below the expectations.
+Out-of-the-box \acp{MAB} mainly decide which are the best channel widths to be used when no further information, neither from the network nor from user requirements, is considered.
+The goal is to maximize WLAN performance \cite{karmakar2019learning,khan2019interactive,kanemasa2021dynamic}.
+When traffic loads and other performance metrics are considered, such as delay and throughput, \ac{DRL} techniques are successfully applied \cite{qi2020on-demand,luo2020learning}.

-\textcite{karmakar2019learning} show that the default dynamic channel bonding operation can be improved by considering the individual needs of each station, as well as the \ac{AC} they are using, selecting the most appropriate channel widths to use.
-With that goal in mind, a \ac{MAB} algorithm, \ac{UCB}, is used to learn when the use of secondary channels is required.
-Testbed results show that the proposed solution can provide gains higher than 100\% in some cases.
-Similarly, in \cite{khan2019interactive}, the authors aim to learn from a trial and error perspective (i.e., exploring) which are the best channels and bonding strategies to use, including both contiguous and non-contiguous 20~MHz channels.
-The proposed mechanism, called \ac{ITE}, includes different states depending on both the actions taken and the reward obtained.
+\textcite{karmakar2019learning} show that the default dynamic channel bonding operation is improved by considering the individual needs of each station, as well as the \ac{AC} they are using, selecting the most appropriate channel widths to use.
+With that goal in mind, a \ac{MAB} algorithm, \ac{UCB}, learns when the use of secondary channels is required.
+Testbed results show that this solution provides gains higher than 100\% in some cases.
+Similarly, \textcite{khan2019interactive} apply learning from a trial and error perspective (i.e., exploring) which are the best channels and bonding strategies to use, including both contiguous and non-contiguous 20~MHz channels.
+The mechanism, called \ac{ITE}, includes different states depending on both the actions taken and the reward obtained.
 Exploration is implemented in \ac{ITE} using an $\varepsilon$-greedy strategy.
-The proposed mechanism is implemented in WARP nodes.
-Results show the \ac{ITE} mechanism outperforms the default $\varepsilon$-greedy mechanism, and improves the performance of \ac{SBCA} and \ac{DBCA} thanks to its availability to select the channel width properly.
-Lastly, in \cite{ayush2017supporting} \ac{HA-DBCA} is introduced to solve the starvation problem that affects some \ac{DBCA} devices. \ac{HA-DBCA} introduces a polling-based adaptive mechanism for contention-free access and uses \ac{UCB} to identify the stations that are starving, and so allow them to transmit their data during the contention-free access.
-The channel bonding problem is also modelled as a MAB in \cite{kanemasa2021dynamic}.
-However, in this work, the authors rely on chaotically oscillating waveforms generated by semiconductor lasers to guide exploring the different available actions.
-Then, dynamically adapting the different thresholds used to select one or another action based on the amplitude of the generated waveform at sampling instants shows that such a technique can outperform default MABs such as UCB and $\varepsilon$-greedy in terms of throughput.
+The mechanism is implemented in WARP nodes.
+Results show that \ac{ITE} outperforms the default $\varepsilon$-greedy mechanism and improves the performance of \ac{SBCA} and \ac{DBCA} thanks to its availability to select the channel width properly.
+Lastly, \textcite{ayush2017supporting} introduce \ac{HA-DBCA} to solve the starvation problem that affects some \ac{DBCA} devices.